davidamplify/AmplifyAppium/README.md

 Once configured, cucumber is fairly simple and it's mainly about modularising your appium code.

+### Running Cucumber Test from IntelliJ

+Right click on feature file, or feature file directory to run.

+### Running Cucumber Test from Terminal

+`mvn test` or `mvn clean test`.
+Go to Help if there are any issues.

 ## HELP

 For help with common problems  go to AmplifyAppium/Common issues and Tips.docx most general problems are quashed in example files, so compare where possible to them for relevant solutions.